stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Light/index.md

 ## Branch Features

 ### Bonus Cantrip
-When yout take your first talent in this branch, you gain the Light cantrip, if you don’t already know it.
-If you already know this cantrip, then you gain a cantrip of your choice from the divine spell list.
-This cantrip doesn’t count against the number of disciple cantrips you know.
+When yout take your first talent in this branch, you learn the Light cantrip, if you do not already know it.
+If you already know this cantrip, then you learn a cantrip of your choice from the divine spell list.
+This cantrip doesn’t count against the number of disciple cantrips that you know.

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.